acidanthera/BrcmPatchRAM/README.md

 ### Configuration

-There are a number of delays which can be changed with the following kernel flags.
+There are a number of delays which can be changed with the following kernel boot arguments.
 You might change these values if you find BrcmPatchRAM is hanging during firmware load.

-bpr_probedelay: Changes mProbeDelay (obsolete with BrcmPatchRAM3).
-Default value is 0.

-bpr_initialdelay: Changes mInitialDelay.
-Default value is 100.

-bpr_preresetdelay: Changes mPreResetDelay.
-Default value is 20.

-bpr_postresetdelay: Changes mPostResetDelay.
-Default value is 100.

 Refer to the source for futher details on these delays.

+- `bpr_initialdelay`: Changes `mInitialDelay`, the delay in ms before any communication happens with the device.
+Default value is `100`.
+- `bpr_handshake`: Overrides `mSupportsHandshake`, firmware uploaded handshake support status. `0` means wait `bpr_preresetdelay` ms after uploading firmware, and then reset the device. `1` means wait for a specific response from the device and then reset the device.
+Default value depends on the device identifier.
+- `bpr_preresetdelay`: Changes `mPreResetDelay`, the delay in ms assumed to be needed for the device to accept the firmware.
+The value is unused when `bpr_handshake` is `1` (passed manually or applied automatically based on the device identifier).
+Default value is `20`.
+- `bpr_postresetdelay`: Changes `mPostResetDelay`, the delay in ms assumed to be needed for the firmware to initialise after reseting the device upon firmware upload.
+Default value is `100`.
+- `bpr_probedelay`: Changes `mProbeDelay` (removed in BrcmPatchRAM3), the delay in ms before probing the device.
+Default value is `0`.

-Example,... to change mPostResetDelay to 400ms, use kernel flag: bpr_postresetdelay=400.
+For example, to change `mPostResetDelay` to 400 ms, use the kernel boot argument: `bpr_postresetdelay=400`.

-Note: Some with the typical "wake from sleep" problems are reporting success with: bpr_probedelay=100 bpr_initialdelay=300 bpr_postresetdelay=300.
-Or slightly longer delays: bpr_probedelay=200 bpr_initialdelay=400 bpr_postresetdelay=400.
+Note: Some with the typical "wake from sleep" problems are reporting success with: `bpr_probedelay=100 bpr_initialdelay=300 bpr_postresetdelay=300`.
+Or slightly longer delays: `bpr_probedelay=200 bpr_initialdelay=400 bpr_postresetdelay=400`.

 ### Details